-The Bond Group uses systems biology approaches to investigate gene and protein networks in paediatric leukaemia, with particular reference to normal haematopoiesis.
-The ultimate hope is to find more precise and effective cures for children and adolescents with these diseases.
+The Bond Group uses systems biology approaches to investigate the molecular pathogenesis of paediatric leukaemia, with a particular focus on epigenetic processes.
+The ultimate hope is to find more precise and effective cures for children and adolescents with blood cancers.

 The Brennan Group's main research interests are in Obesity Related Carcinogenesis, Precision Medicine Solutions for Ovarian Cancer and Cancer Genomics.